Prateek0803/Prateek0803/README.md

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and solving problems on leetcode ;).
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and solving problems on leetcode.

 - 🎓 &nbsp; Studying Computer Science and Engineering at SSGI.